FOR-Prompting: From Objection to Revision via an Asymmetric Prompting Protocol: Abstract

 \section{Abstract}

 Reasoning protocols such as Chain of Thought (CoT) and Tree of Thought (ToT) organize internal deliberation but lack an explicit mechanism for external questioning that elicits self-revision.
-We present FOR-Prompting (From Objection to Revision Prompting), an asymmetric protocol where a Defender proposes an answer, an Objectioner raises question-style objections with no direct fixes, and a Host enforces consistency and closure.
-On GSM8K we observe about a 22\% point gain over single-prompt and accuracy on par with CoT, with more than 10\% higher ratings in reasoning and coherence from a uniform GPT 4.1 judge.
-FOR-Prompting also corrects mistakes without tools or human supervision on tricky queries, and improves performance for small-scale model ($\approx$ 19\% accuracy improved on Llama3.2:1b for GSM8K task), highlighting promise for small models and on personal device use.
-Beyond factual QA, qualitative analyses on open-ended tasks show enhanced exploration and refinement, with dialogue traces that make assumptions and trade-offs explicit.
-The protocol is model agnostic and operates purely at the prompt level through role-structured turns, so it works with hosted and local models of different sizes without retraining, and it supports large-scale study of objection-guided reasoning.
+We present FOR-Prompting (From Objection to Revision Prompting), an asymmetric protocol where a Defender proposes an answer, an Debater (Questioner) raises question-style objections with no direct fixes, and a Host optionally synthesizes the final output.
+Across GSM8K, FOR-Prompting matches the accuracy of CoT and consistently improves over single-prompting when evaluated under identical model backbones.
+On small-scale open-source models (e.g., LLaMA-3.2-1B), FOR-Prompting yields substantial gains over direct prompting and performs comparably to lightweight reasoning baselines, highlighting its promise for low-resource and on-device settings.
+Cross-model role-swapping further shows that performance is primarily determined by the Defender, enabling small models to act effectively as Questioners.
+Beyond structured math tasks, FOR-Prompting supports refinement in open-ended and multi-stage tasks: qualitative analysis shows improved exploration, coverage, and specificity, and a blind study of human preferences found that participants preferred FOR-Prompting outputs over strong LLM baselines in an itinerary-planning scenario.
+The protocol is model-agnostic and operates purely through role-structured prompting, requiring no training, access to model internals, or symmetrically strong agents.
+FOR-Prompting therefore enables scalable study of objection-driven reasoning and offers a practical mechanism for automated iterative refinement across both hosted and local LLMs.